metamorph-inc/openmeta-mms/docs/domains/fea.rst

 We have successfully created the CyPhy Component which can be used to edit the Creo model directly, with added parameters and internal Creo relationships.
-If you recall, the Testbench requires a Referenced **Component Assembly** and not a Component directly.
+If you recall, the TestBench requires a Referenced **Component Assembly** and not a Component directly.
 This allows for the user to test a *Design Space* (multiple configurations) of a model instead of each configuration individually.
 The following steps will walk you through the construction of